vivaria/edisonrul.ing/docs/source/cards/diabolos-king-of-the-abyss.md

-# DIABOLOS, KING OF THE ABYSS
+# Diabolos, King Of The Abyss

 *   If this card is Normal Summoned face-down, the monsters Tributed must still be DARK.
 *   You cannot select this card as a card to be Tributed for a card's effect, like "Ectoplasmer".